andyli/PyOpenNI/README.md

 **PyOpenNI** is a project providing bindings for the [OpenNI](http://openni.org) computer vision library on Python.
 It is a fork of [onipy](http://code.google.com/p/onipy) but adds many improvements to it:

  * Implemented more features.
+ * In progress: Wrapper's core re-writed to make it more robust and avoid crashes.
  * Removed unnecessary `OpenNI` prefixes.
- * Uses CMake, the popular cross-platform buildsystem, to configure & compile the bindings.
+ * Uses [CMake](http://cmake.org), the popular cross-platform buildsystem, to configure & compile the bindings.
    This way, it autodetects needed libraries and warns you if they're not found.
  * Code cleanup and formatted according to [PEP 8](http://www.python.org/dev/peps/pep-0008) rules.
  * Directory structure simplified.